ramilitani/check-properties/README.md

 ### Application execution warnings

-  After you did run the application go to the resources folder **check-properties/target** to verify the **app.log** file witch show you the missing properties.
+  After you did run the application go to the target folder **check-properties/target** to verify the **app.log** file witch show you the missing properties.